 In a recent American Academy of Family Physicians (AAFP) article written by Sumana Reddy, MD, FAAFP, she outlined twelve tips for practices looking to increase their patient volumes and finances.
-The information in this blog is reposted from the article.
+As Quadax personnel are speaking with clients about their own efforts to increase patient volumes and boost revenue, the information in this blog is reposted from the above article.

 As the lead family doctor in a small group practice in northern California and as a local medical director for Aledade (an organization that supports independent practices in building physician-led ACOs), I’ve seen a variety of responses from practices trying to recover their patient volume and their finances in the wake of COVID-19.
 Based on what we have learned in our area, I have gathered some tips that may be useful to other practices as well.